Top 10 Tips to Building a Successful STEM Grant Proposal

 “The United States is falling behind internationally, ranking 29th in math and 22nd in science among industrialized nations” (U.S. Department of Education).

-Whether it’s funding cuts, a drop in student STEM retention or a lack of options, there has never been a greater need for an increase in learning opportunities devoted entirely to the STEM fields.
+There has never been a greater need for an increase in learning opportunities devoted entirely to the STEM fields.
 Our world is evolving rapidly and the Age of Technology expanding nearly every marketplace.
 Drone, robotics, artificial intelligence, virtual reality — our students are struggling to keep up with the exponential growth of tomorrow’s leading STEM technologies, and it’s not their fault.

 In the majority of cases, the lack of STEM enrichment throughout their educational careers — the opportunities they need to explore and learn with emerging STEM curricula — comes from a dire lack of funding.
 Across the country, public education has been struggling with a funding crisis for decades.
 Schools rely on state funding for about half of their revenue, and these pools keep getting smaller and smaller.
-Public education is nearly at a tipping point — but all hope isn’t lost just yet.
+Public education is nearly at a tipping point, but all hope isn’t lost just yet.
 There are funding opportunities dedicated solely to helping enrich education.
 You just need to know where and how to look.

 In order to solve funding problems and increase STEM education opportunities, many teachers and organizations are turning to STEM grants.
 Once reserved for exceptionally large projects and institutions, these grants have adapted to meet the current needs of educators.
 Both nationally and locally, there are grants available for every classroom.
 Grant applications can be daunting, but with these Top 10 Tips to Building a Successful STEM Grant Proposal, securing funding for your classroom just got that much easier.